• Home

 Buttercream Filling

-• 2 large egg whites use pasteurized eggs if possible
+• 2 large large egg whites use pasteurized eggs if possible

-• 1 stick 114 grams unsalted butter, at room temperature, cut into 6 pieces
+• 1 stick unsalted butter, at room temperature, cut in 6 pieces (114 grams)

 • ½ teaspoon vanilla extract